zzalscv2/FFEA/doc/2-UserManual/7-FFEAFiles.md

 Springs file: .springs
 ----------------------

-This file contains a set of Hookean springs joining pairs of nodes to allow the addition of arbitrary interactions, if necessary.
- After an introductory header, every line specifies the details of a single spring through: spring constant (in ` N/m `), equilibrium distance (in meters) blob i, blob j, conformation k, conformation l, node m, node n.
+This file contains a set of springs joining pairs of nodes.
+After an introductory header, every line specifies the details of a single spring through: equilibrium distance (in meters), potential well depth (in ` N/m `), blob i, blob j, conformation k, conformation l, node m, node n.
 Specifically, a springs file with 3 springs could look like: